Here are some of our ideas and how you can be involved as a volunteer:

 Study materail, teaching materail and computers..etc.

-Teaching English to the kids with smart games, daily communication fro the adults class .
+Teaching English to the kids with smart games, daily communication for the adults class .
 Inspiring between bad pollution and environment friendly.
 Try to talk to the students before or after classes, this activity can motivate then speak more within listening skill with diferent English speakers' actions.

 Volunteers please realize that our school is based at remote area, so you will be staying at the natural setting region.
 Please bring the mosquitos repellent for protecting any insects bite and headlight for going to bathroom at night.
 There is no ATM available here, please bring enough money for the length of your stay.